Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Dark mode to UI is what drag and drop is to interaction.
 It really does illicit strong reactions, either FOR and AGAINST it.
 For us, we feel that your design rationale and logic is key to justifying your efforts in creating new interactions and functionality overall.
 There are lots of good reasons and rationale to create a drag and drop interaction.

-Efficiency on visual-based interfaces – in cases where the specific view is highly visual, allowing users to directly manipulate the object they are working with, is a strong approach to building interactions that are intuitive.
+In cases where the specific view is highly visual, allowing users to directly manipulate the object they are working with is a strong approach to building interactions that are intuitive.
+Some enterprise examples include a data model visualization, a drawing application, or an org chart visualization tool

-Reordering lists – Reordering lists using the non drag and drop patterns out there, can be quite onerous and difficult to QA (ex.
+Reordering lists using the non drag and drop patterns out there, can be quite onerous and difficult to QA (ex.
 Adding numeric fields to order them or using a container system with an ‘input’ on the left and ‘output’ on the right) – our crew isn’t convinced these approaches are easier to develop nor are they less confusing than drag and drop.

-Logic flow UIs – Enterprise software shoutout here.
+Enterprise software shoutout here.
 We actually do a good chunk of UIs which display complex logic in a visual way.
 There are a ton of use cases around boolean logic (and other logic) out there.
 To understand them, visualizations are the most efficient way to understand at a glance, the way these systems work.
 By extension, direct manipulation of the object through drag and drop can be the most intuitive.

 Disadvantages or reasons to avoid drag and drop